The importance of meeting skills

 A large conclave can become unwieldy.
 Invite too many people and the event becomes difficult to manage.
 It can even make the logistics challenging, in that you might have trouble finding a big enough conference room.

-Instead, only invite the key personnel, the individuals who really need to be there.
+Instead, only invite the key personnel, the individuals who need to be there.
 You can disseminate the results of the meeting to everyone else later.

 Get others involved